cast-org/clusive/GoogleSSOAllAuth.md

 Clusive's code to implement this more secure scenario.

 ### How to publish Clusive and/or register it as "Internal"?

-For development and testing, Clusive's status with respect to Google is "Testing" and is registered as "External".
+For development, Clusive's status with respect to Google registration is "Testing" and is designated as "External".
 As such, Google allows only a set of test users for SSO (100 maximum).
 When Clusive is production ready, however, it needs to be verified and published.
 Note that the verification process may be simple here since Clusive is not doing anything that requires full access to the